hitchdev/hitchstory/README.rst

 HitchStory is a python library for running executable specifications.

 Storyfile is a YAML based DSL for writing `BDD <https://en.wikipedia.org/wiki/Behavior-driven_development>`_-style executable user stories for any kind of software.

+Dogfooded for *years* on high and low level software.

 The stories are designed to be: